polina-c/layerlens/README.md

 - **Android Studio**: enable the "Mermaid" extension in the [Markdown language settings](https://www.jetbrains.com/help/idea/markdown-reference.html)

+## Assumptions

+All internal dependencies would be referenced with relative directives.

+Use [prefer_relative_imports](https://dart-lang.github.io/linter/lints/prefer_relative_imports.html) to guarantee this.

 ## Generate diagrams

 1. Add a `dev_dependency` to https://pub.dev/packages/layerlens